RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 ### Retention Period for Archive

-For CAs that issue certificates under id-fpki-common-high, records must be kept for a minimum of 20 years and 6 months without any loss of data.

-For CAs that do not issue certificates under id-fpki-common-high, records must be kept for a minimum of 10 years and 6 months without any loss of data.
+Archive retention periods begin at the key generation event for any CA.
+For CAs that leverage key-rollover procedures a new retention period begins for each subsequent key generation event.

+CAs will maintain all archived records related to that CA, in an accessible fashion, for 3 years after CA expiration or CA termination.

+National Archives and Records Administration General Records Schedules \[NARA GRS\], 5.6 Item 120, defines other required RA chain-of-trust records, and archive retention periods.

+Otherwise RA operations, to include any IT systems that facilitate RA functions, must maintain relevant archives for 3 years after RA system replacement or termination

 ### Protection of Archive

-Only authorized users are permitted to write to, modify, or delete the archive.
+Only Auditors, as described in Section 5.2, or other personnel specifically authorized by the CA are permitted to add or delete records from the archive.
-Archived records may be moved to another medium.
+Deletion of records identified in Section 5.5.1 before the end of the retention period is not permitted under any circumstances.
-The contents of the archive must not be released except in accordance with Sections 9.3 and 9.4.
+The contents of the archive must not be released except in accordance with Sections 9.3 and 9.4, or under circumstances described in the approved CPS.

 Archive media must be stored in a safe, secure storage facility geographically separate from the CA using procedures approved by NARA or according to agency-specific policy.
+The transfer process between the backup environment and archive location must be documented.

+In order to ensure that records in the archive may be referenced when required, the CA must do one of the following:

-Applications required to process the archive data must be maintained for a period that equals or exceeds the archive requirements for the data.
+- Maintain the hardware or software required to process or read the archive records, or

+- Define a process to transfer records to a new format or medium when the old format or medium becomes obsolete and verify the integrity of the records after transfer

 ### Archive Backup Procedures